Zawtt/Zawtt/README.md

 </div>

----

-## about

 Not a professional dev, not trying to be one — this is just my playground.
 I mess with **games**, **tools**, and **weird little scripts** for the fun of taking stuff apart and seeing what makes it tick.

-Usually I'm doing one of these:
-- building something nobody asked for
-- debugging something cursed
-- learning a system by breaking it
-- turning a tiny idea into a way bigger project than planned

-> If I don't understand it, I'll take it apart.

----

 ## languages I use